Jordan's cultural heritage trails and walking tours

 Dine locally at a traditional restaurant

 Visitors to Jordan often want to experience the country’s culture while enjoying a delicious meal.
 One of the best ways to do this is to visit a local restaurant in a town or city.
 These are often the best places to experience the local culture as the owners usually know their customers and may share stories about their heritage with you.
-One of the top dishes to try in Jordan is shish tawook, a charcoal-grilled fish that dates back to the Roman period.
+One of the top dishes in Jordan is shish tawook, a charcoal-grilled fish that dates back to the Roman period.
 Other traditional dishes to try are hummus, labneh, and shorba.
-A great way to experience Jordanian food is to visit a local restaurant where you can sample traditional dishes and learn about the country’s culture.
+A great way to experience Jordanian food is to visit a local restaurant to sample traditional dishes and learn about the country’s culture.

 Visit historic castles and forts